Editor: Dr Tim Harding

 Unfortunately Steinitz in London is no exception.
 Most mistakes of which we are aware are minor typographical or sourcing issues, while queries have been raised about some games where there are variations between sources.

-Here we only mention definite mistakes and misprints, and also provide some clarification about the photograph below.
+Here we only mention definite mistakes and misprints in the hardback edition, and also provide some clarification about the photograph below.

 We have also added a page of further research notes, dealing with discoveries which add to our knowledge about Steinitz but are not strictly speaking corrections of actual errors in the main text.
 A couple of these points previously appeared in another form on this errata page but do not really belong here.